cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 starport message cancelSellOrder port channel amountDenom priceDenom orderID:int --desc "Cancel a sell order" --module ibcdex starport message cancelBuyOrder port channel amountDenom priceDenom orderID:int --desc "Cancel a buy order" --module ibcdex
 ```

+The optional `--desc` flag let's you define a description of the CLI command used to broadcast a transaction with the message.

 ## Trace the Denom